-Everyone has worked on a project or two, that isn’t proud of his/hers work.
-Reviewing your code you notice bad practices, unnecessary computations and overall quality of code not on par of your later expectations.
+Everyone has worked on a project or two, that isn’t proud of their work.
+Reviewing your code you notice bad practices, unnecessary computations, and overall quality of code not on par with your later expectations.

 That’s normal and a step in the right direction for a developer who cares about his craft.

-All he really wanted was to buy a damn sandwich and stay in his pyjamas.
-Instead I had him waiting on some synchronous calls and wasted his CPU parsing the entire food catalogue twice.
+All he wanted was to buy a damn sandwich and stay in his pajamas.
+Instead, I had him waiting on some synchronous calls and wasted his CPU parsing the entire food catalog twice.
 The first part was honestly stupid, don’t use synchronous calls, like ever.
 As for the next one, it’s the result of inexperience and business logic you can’t argue with.

 It’s time to admit it.

-No one cares if something isn’t easy to accomplish or tricky to modify afterwards.
-Chances are that the approach you took wasn’t futureproof enough or you probably suck.
+No one cares if something isn’t easy to accomplish or tricky to modify afterward.
+Chances are that the approach you took wasn’t futureproofed enough or you probably suck.
 Let that sink in.
 This isn’t a bad thing, but the best one ever.
 You’re a pokemon about to gain a level and learn a new skill.

 Being able to communicate properly can seriously save you precious time and give you peace of mind.

 You’ve worked hard on this piece of code.
-You refactored it twice, tested it throughtly and you feel confident that’s it’s ready to be shipped in production.
+You refactored it twice, tested it thoroughly and you feel confident that’s it’s ready to be shipped in production.

-Unfortunately someone doesn’t share the same view as you.
-Maybe you need to tweak it a bit more, or due to miscommunication it’s not exactly the solution needed.
-You’re exhausted, the other party isn’t really a fan of Dale Carnegie and the way they handle the situation puts you in defensive mode.
+Unfortunately, someone doesn’t share the same view as you.
+Maybe you need to tweak it a bit more, or due to miscommunication, it’s not exactly the solution needed.
+You’re exhausted, the other party isn’t a fan of Dale Carnegie, and the way they handle the situation puts you in defensive mode.

 Well don’t, it’s a lose-lose situation for everyone involved.
 Snap out of it and try to see if there’s something to learn from this exchange.

-Don’t work on the next facebook, just write a simple plugin.
+Don’t work on the next Facebook, just write a simple plugin.
 It’s unbelievable how much confidence a finished side project, even the simplest one, can give you.
-It’s nice to try a new technology, set your very own limits and get some closure out of it.
+It’s nice to try new technology, set your very own limits, and get some closure out of it.
 It might not be perfect but you completed it and you don’t have to support it, like that one project in your workplace.

-You can start out by trying to make a plugin that is similar with one you use everyday, but with a subset of features and your own personal touch.
-No matter which is your idea, it should be doable in a reasonable timespan.
+You can start by trying to make a plugin that is similar to the one you use every day but with a subset of features and your personal touch.
+No matter what is your idea, it should be doable in a reasonable time.